lekom/Enceladus/README.md

 ### Unit Testing

 For unit testing, you can override the default model provider returned from `getModelProvider()` by setting a global variable `mockedModelProvider`.
-Set it to any mock class or struct that adopts the `ModelProviding` protocol.  `MockModelProvider` is provided in the `EnceladusMocks` target for use in testing.
+Set it to any mock instance that adopts the `ModelProviding` protocol.  `MockModelProvider` is provided for convenience in the `EnceladusMocks` target for use in testing.

 ```swift
 var mockedModelProvider: ModelProviding?